esa-tu-darmstadt/RT-LIFE/README.md

 - `make taiga_pe` (or any other core)
 - Using `tapasco-import`, `tapasco-compose` and `tapasco load-bitstream`, the design can be deloyed on any TaPaSCo-compatible FPGA board.

 - Be aware, that the first 16 words (64 Bytes) are configuration input for the dummy Security Monitors (currently not interpreted).
-Subsequent data is written into the instruction memory of the attached RISC-V core.
+Only subsequent data is written into the instruction memory of the attached RISC-V core.

 **License:**